nanoframework/nanoFramework.IoT.Device/devices/KeyMatrix/README.md

 ## Tips and tricks

 - Using diodes(eg. 1N4148) for each button prevents "ghosting" or "masking" problem.
 - Input pins need pull-down resistors connect to ground if your MCU doesn't have it.
-So you need to have a pull-down on a Raspberry Pi for example.
+So you need to have a pull-down on a the MCU for example.
 - If your key matrix doesn't work well, try to swap output and input pins.
 Some includes diodes and if they are used the reverse way won't work properly.

 ## Key Matrix Samples